danielrkeith-uts/board-game-statistics/README.md

 - BGS_MAIL_USERNAME (See pinned messages in discord for username)
 - BGS_MAIL_PASSWORD (See pinned messages in discord for password)
 - BGS_BACKEND_URL (The url that the backend is running on)
+  - If running locally, this is likely `http://localhost:8080`
+- BGS_FRONTEND_URL (The url that the frontend is running on)
+  - If running locally, this is likely `http://localhost:3000`

 **Write these passwords down somewhere**